ethpandaops/hive-tests/README.md

 - **Version Control**: Specify custom versions/branches for Hive and each client

 ## Test Results

+There's a index workflow that runs periodically and generates a index of the test results and uploads it to the S3 bucket.
+See the [`generate-index.yaml`](.github/workflows/generate-index.yaml) workflow for more details.

 Test results are automatically uploaded to: